nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Deletes the 1st and 3rd task in the Lifekeeper task list.
 * `find Dinner`<br>
   `delete 2`<br>
-  Selects the 2nd person in the results of the `find` command and then deletes it.
+  Selects the 2nd task in the results of the `find` command and then deletes it.

 #### Select: `select`
 Category